 - Clutch Pads

-For a Bullet and other bikes, with low mileage, and a smaller tank, you might need to carry a couple of Jerikens along with you.
+For a Bullet and other 300+ cc motorcycles, with comparatively low mileage, and a smaller fuel tank, you may need to carry a couple of jerkins along with you.

-But if you want to take the adventure quotient of your ride a notch above, from where it is right now, go solo.
+But if you want to take the adventure quotient of your ride a notch above, where it is right now, go try a Spiti Valley solo trip.
 Sure a true “brotherhood experience” would be great, but solo riding is where the serious stuff comes to the surface.

 With no support vehicle and no fellow riders to watch your back, one wrong step can result in potential risk.
 And that feeling makes your journey more adventurous.
 Here failing is strictly not an option.
 When you do not have the expertise of a mechanic at hand, or the luxury to have someone else ride your machine during the time of fatigue, you soldier on.

 Such an experience is far refreshing.
 There’s a lot to learn about it!